Aktuális sajtó tartalmak és illusztrációs fotók

 RM

 Boston, Massachusetts, USA.
 19th Mar, 2025.
-FILE Armstrong in 1979.
+FILE Armstrong May 25, 1979.
 Neil Armstrong's personally-owned 18K solid yellow gold Omega Speedmaster Professional chronograph an extraordinary commemorative timepiece created by Omega to celebrate NASA's historic Apollo 11 moon landing.
 Presented to Armstrong at a gala dinner held at the Hotel Warwick in Houston on November 25, 1969, this rare and historically significant watch is among Omega's first gold Speedmasters.
-Known as the 'Tribute to Astronauts' edition, only 26 were crafted and presented exclusively to NASA astronauts both living and deceas-stock-photo
+Known as the 'Tribute to Astronauts' edition, only 26 were crafted and presented exclusively to NASA astronauts both living and d-stock-foto

 RM